 Pets must be at least 3 months old to enter Indonesia.

-There are some areas of Indonesia that are considered non rabies free
+There are some areas of Indonesia that are dedicating resourses to

 areas.
-They are Bali, Lonbok.
+They are Bali, Lombok.
 West Java, Sumatera, Kalimantau

 (Balikpapan and Samarinda) and Sulawesi.
 Requirements to enter Bali are

 extremely strict and pets can enter only from select countries.